danielgtaylor/huma/README.md

 })
 ```

-Note that dependencies cannot be scalar types.
-Typically you would use a struct or interface like above.
-Global dependencies cannot be functions.
+Note that global dependencies cannot be functions.
+You can wrap them in a struct as a workaround.

 ## How it Works